Origin of donor compensation in monoclinic (Al$_x$Ga$_{1{\rm -}x})_2$O$_3$ alloys

 The defect formation energy is a measure of how likely a defect is to form in a material, thus directly related to the defect concentration~\cite{Freysoldt2014}.
 As an example, the formation energy of a V$_{\textrm{Ga}}$ in Ga$_2$O$_3$ in charge state $q$ is

 where E$_{\text{tot}}(\text{Va}_{\text{Ga}}^{q})$ is the energy of the cell containing the vacancy defect in charge state $q$, E$_{\text{tot}}$($\text{Ga}_2\text{O}_3$) is the energy of the cell without any defects, $\mu_{\text{Ga}}$ is the chemical potential for Ga referenced to the bulk value, $\mu^{0}_{\text{Ga}}$.
 These chemical potentials correspond to the energy required to remove the Ga atom from the system.
 The chemical potentials are chosen to represent theoretical limiting conditions: O-rich ($\mu_{\text{O}}=0$) and O-poor ($\mu_{\text{Ga}}=0$).
 For Si, the chemical potentials are determined using SiO$_2$ as the limiting phase.
+Details about the chemical potentials used are given in the supplemental information, so that the formation energy diagrams can be adjusted to reflect specific experimental conditions.
 Next, we consider Fermi levels within the bandgap, and therefore reference E$_{\text{F}}$ to the valence-band maximum (E$_{\text{VBM}}$).
 Finally, $\Delta^{q}$, the defect-charge correction term, is added to account for charge interactions that arise due to the periodic boundary conditions.
 This term is calculated using the \textsc{sxdefectalign} code~\cite{Freysoldt2011}.
 The dielectric tensors of monoclinic Al$_2$O$_3$ and AlGaO$_3$ were explicitly calculated using density functional perturbation theory with the PBE functional.
 The experimentally measured dielectric tensor was used for the calculations involving $\beta$-Ga$_2$O$_3$.

 Investigating vacancy compensation in monoclinic alloys is complicated by the many different vacancy sites in $\beta$-Ga$_2$O$_3$.
 In addition to tetrahedral (I) and octahedral (II) bare vacancy positions, there are also three split-vacancy positions, which are lower in energy than the bare vacancies~\cite{Frodason2023, Varley2011, Tuomisto2023}.
 In these split-vacancy configurations, a Ga atom is removed and a second Ga atom moves to occupy an interstitial position with two half vacancies adjacent to it~\cite{Varley2011}.
 All five vacancy positions are given in Fig.~\ref{fig:split_pos} with the split-vacancy complexes outlined by dashed boxes and the bare vacancies outlined by dashed circles.
 The Ga I bare vacancy is outlined in teal and the Ga II vacancy in pink.
 Two of the split-vacancy configurations (ib (outlined in bright green) and ic (outlined in red)) involve two Ga I sites: one tetrahedrally-coordinated Ga is removed, while the second moves into an octahedrally-coordinated interstitial position.
 The ia configuration (outlined in light violet) involves a Ga I and Ga II site, with the interstitial becoming tetrahedrally-coordinated.
 In Ga$_2$O$_3$, the ic configuration has the lowest formation energy~\cite{Frodason2023}.
 However, all three split-interstitial vacancy configurations are lower in energy than the bare vacancies and have been experimentally observed~\cite{Johnson2019, Karjalainen2020, Zhelezova2024}.